phpearth/docs/CONTRIBUTING.md

 We love contributors and people willing to help.

-## About

-Over the years in the PHP community PHP users and developers meet common issues and ask us questions about PHP and web development.
-We are making a collection of PHP frequently asked questions.
-Check [README.md](README.md) for more information and of course frequently asked PHP questions.

 ## How to get involved

 Have you noticed a typo or a that question is missing?
 There are many ways to help improve this collection of questions.

-### Open new topic for discussion in the [PHP group][php-group]

-### Send a pull request over GitHub
+* Send a pull request over GitHub

-1 - Fork this repository over GitHub
+1. Fork this repository over GitHub
-2 - Create a separate branch for instance patch-1
+2. Create a separate branch for instance patch-1 so you will not need to rebase your fork if your master branch is merged
-3 - Edit the content of this repository, commit and push to your fork 4 - Open a new pull request
+3. Edit the content of the repository, commit changes and push to your fork
+4. Open a new pull request

+* Open a new topic for discussion in the [PHP group][php-group]

 ## License